With hunting season upon us, you may be wondering, can deer eat bread?

 - Excellent plot for bow season and early firearm season

-If you insist on feeding deer in your backyard some bread, follow these guidelines:
+If you absolutely have to feed wild deer bread, follow these guidelines:

 - Feed a deer no more than one piece of bread each

-- Don’t leave a bunch of bread out for a group of deer to share
+- Don’t leave a bunch of bread out for a group of wild deer to share

 - Don’t feed them bread more often than once a month